shettykhushimitt-arch/sql-internship-repository/README.md

   Task2:
   1)inserting values to the tables author,book,member,loan

   2) to display the tables using select * folllowed by table_name;

-  3)updating the table values using where condition , if not used where condition it will update the values of entire table. example 1 : update member set phone = '1122334455'
+  3)updating the table values using where condition , if not used where condition it will update the values of entire table

+  example 1 :
+  update member
+   set phone = '1122334455'